-Hello there!
-Today I’m sharing some pictures and process details for my “Celtic Knot Sweater.”
-I referred to the set-in-sleeve instructions in Ann Budd’s “Knitter’s Handy Guide to Top-Down Sweaters”.
+Today I’m sharing pictures and process details for my “Celtic Knot Sweater,” including a free celtic knot knitting chart!
+For the sweater itself, I referred to the set-in-sleeve instructions in Ann Budd’s “Knitter’s Handy Guide to Top-Down Sweaters”.
+The chart is based on one I found online, and I could not find a full chart on a real website anywhere, so I’m sharing my recreated chart here!
 I attempted a 42 inch bust size on my actual 39 inch measurement.
 I didn’t measure the final garment, but as you can see below, it fits well!

 I won’t demonstrate, because you can see my actual sample below!
 I quickly learned that I needed a different needle size for the color work portion, so the sample was doubly useful.
 Always check your gauge after blocking, now matter how frustrating the whole process is!